gwt-jelement/jsinterop-gen/IDL extended attributes.md

 - `JsPropertyName(newPropName)`: overrides the default @JsProperty name with newPropName.
 Currently applies to interface static attributes only, since those are generated as fields (others are generated with getters and setters)
+- `GenericType(T)`: adds a generic type T to the type of an interface, a method return value or a method argument.